Team-Grotto/Junior-Design-RaceIQ/README.md

 # Junior-Design-RaceIQ
-This is our code for the first part of our Junior Design class.
-This code will be expanded upon to our final project next semester.
+This is our code for our Junior Design class\